Paul Colin (artist): Le Tumulte noir

-Revue Nègre
+La Revue nègre

 This poster, which kicked off the careers of Josephine Baker and Paul Colin, is one of the finest works of decorative art in the medium and has had a huge impact in the field of poster art.
 This poster shows Josephine Baker in a tight white dress, fists on hips and short hair slicked back, appearing between two black men, one wearing a hat tilted over his eyes and a plaid bow tie, the other with a broad smile.
 This work is one of the greatest successes of Art Deco, as the cubist distortion admirably renders the rhythm of jazz, which was new in France at the time.

-Revue Nègre was an important event in the life of wartime Paris.
+La Revue nègre was an important event in the life of wartime Paris.
 It led to the discovery of jazz, to the invasion of colourful madness and to the Charleston becoming the most fashionable dance in Paris.
 It created the glory of both Josephine Baker and Paul Colin.
-Paul Colin did his first masterpiece with impressive aplomb, a work in which there are only two basic colours, red and black, and which shows two caricatures of black people with eyes like billiard balls, and behind them the swinging Miss Baker.
+Paul Colin did his first masterpiece with impressive aplomb, a work in which there are only two basic colors, red and black, and which shows two caricatures of black people with eyes like billiard balls, and behind them the swinging Miss Baker.
 The well-distributed lettering is also clear and modern.
 It is an extremely simple yet fresh and joyful piece.
-It is a perfect invitation to the concert hall and, as a trial run, it is a masterful brushstroke.
+It is a perfect invitation to the concert hall, and as a trial run, it is a masterful brushstroke.